Mountain guide & extreme mountaineer

 Classic mountain climbing in the local mountains such as Große Möseler, Große Löffler and the Olperer are still unforgettable experiences for him today.
 He also loves simpler tours, which allow guests to experience all the charm of his native mountains.

-The Zillertaler High Trail from the Berlin Hut to the Geraer Hut is one of the most beautiful crossings of the Eastern Alps for him.
+The Berlin High Trail & Peter Habeler Route are, for him, some of the most beautiful crossings of the Eastern Alps.
 Walking through the magnificent high alpine landscapes of the Main Alpine Ridge and meeting marmots and ibex goats on the way can also be an impressive high point of an alpine tour.
-Not forgetting of course, the welcoming mountain huts you will find on your way.
+Not forgetting of course the welcoming mountain huts you will find along the way.

 Tips from a pro